 Notes

 - Right after making it and cutting it into squares, this fudge is a bit soft.
-It actually improves the next day, after an overnight rest in the fridge.
-So it's not a bad idea to make it the day before you plan on enjoying it.
+It improves the next day after an overnight rest in the fridge, so it's a good idea to make it the day before.

 - It's best to use a freshly opened peanut butter jar when making this recipe.
 I find that the peanut butter at the bottom of these jars is often too dry, even if you've stirred it thoroughly.